 3.2.3 Effect on LDL level

 The results are summarized in Fig.4, which displays the serum low-density lipoprotein (LDL) levels measured in mg/dl across different experimental groups.
 The normal group recorded a mean LDL level of 66.38 mg/dl.
 The STZIDRs group exhibited a significant increase in LDL levels, reaching 113.9 mg/dl, indicating the impact of diabetes on lipid metabolism.
-In contrast, treatment with Linagliptin and Tamarind indica resulted in reduced LDL levels, with means of 83.84 mg/dl and 86.18 mg/dl, respectively.
+In contrast, treatment with Linagliptin and Tamarindus indica resulted in reduced LDL levels, with means of 83.84 mg/dl and 86.18 mg/dl, respectively.
 These findings suggest that both treatments may effectively lower LDL levels in the context of STZ-induced diabetes.

 Fig.4.
 Effect of Tamarindus indica on serum LDL Cholesterol level in STZIDs.
 Data were represented as mean ± SEM and n=5 in each group. #p<0.05 when compared with normal group, *p˂0.05 when compared with diabetic control group.